gramineproject/graphene/Documentation/oldwiki/Graphene-SGX-Manifest-Syntax.md

 These files are not cryptographically hashed and are thus not protected.
 It is insecure to allow files containing code or critical information; developers must not allow files blindly!

+### Allowing File Creation

+    sgx.allow_file_creation=[1|0]
+    (Default: 0)

+This syntax specifies whether file creation is allowed from within the enclave.
+Set it to 1 to allow enclaves to create files and to 0 otherwise.
+Files created during enclave execution do not need to be marked as `allowed_files` or `trusted_files`.

 ### Trusted Child Processes

     sgx.trusted_children.[identifier]=[URI of signature (.sig)]